"Building Healthy Futures"

 The new floor plan will allow the gallery to be used as a more flexible learning space for students in all fields of study, including the Honors Program, while also functioning as an arts-based incubator to promote emerging artists and to help develop trans-disciplinary projects at the college.

-The renovation was a group effort among college administration, maintenance personnel and visual arts faculty, who worked together for over a year to find the best balance of modern aesthetic and lighting in the most fiscally responsible manner.
+The renovation was a group effort among college administration, maintenance personnel, and visual arts faculty, who worked together for over a year to find the best balance of modern aesthetic and lighting in the most fiscally responsible manner.

 The public is welcome to browse the gallery free of charge.
-More information about gallery hours and current exhibits can be found here.